Hail Damage & Roof Repair Monument

 How to Spot Roof Damage After a Storm

-As you hail damage repair Monument contractor, you don’t need torrents of rain or volleys of hail to produce storm damage.
+Hail is one of the most damaging forces in nature, but it’s certainly not the only one.
 In fact, the wind alone can cause enough damage to warrant a roof replacement or repair.
 So, whether you have experienced a hailstorm, hurricane, thunderstorm, or tornado, you need to make sure to check your roof’s condition as soon as you can.
+In other words, you should always know who to call for hail damage repair near Colorado Springs.

 According to Walt Zaleski, a meteorologist with the National Weather Service, every thunderstorm has a straight line burst of wind.
 When that wind reaches 50 to 60 mph, it can start damaging homes by blowing debris from your neighbor’s house, bringing down power lines, or toppling nearby trees.

 After a storm, you need to check your roof to ensure it was not damaged by the hail, the wind, or other sources.
 You should document any problems and get help from your insurance company and a competent contractor.
-They can help you fix any issues that arise.
+True Mountain Roofing should be your first call for hail damage repairs in Colorado Springs and surrounding areas.
+We can help you identify and fix any issues that arise.

 How to Spot Roof Damage